mcorbin/meuse/README.md

   - port: the Meuse HTTP port.
 * logging: logging configuration, cf the [https://github.com/pyr/unilog/](unilog) library doc.
 * metadata:
-  - path: the path to your Git repository.
+  - path: the directory path to your Git repository.
 The Meuse process should be able to access and write in it.
   - target: the target branch, the format should be `<remote>/<branch>`
 * crate:
-  - path: The direcotyr where Meuse will save crates files.
+  - path: The directory where Meuse will save crates files.
 Meuse will also expose this directory for Cargo.

 ### Run meuse